BlauGroup/RNMC/GMC.md

             reaction_id         INTEGER NOT NULL
     );
 ```
-- <span style="color:#0066CC"> factors </span>: This table contains factors that can be used to modify rates of reactions which have zero or two reactants, or have duplicate reactants. **This table must be filled in by the user.**
+- <span style="color:#0066CC"> factors </span>: this table contains factors that can be used to modify rates of reactions which have zero or two reactants, or have duplicate reactants. **This table must be filled in by the user.**

 ```
     CREATE TABLE factors (